 Asbestos and Cancer

-Asbestos is a known carcinogen linked to mesothelioma and other cancers.
-Millions of people — including many U.S. veterans — were exposed to asbestos between the 1930s and 1980s without knowing the risks.
-Today, veterans with asbestos-caused cancers may be able to get help via legal compensation and/or benefits from the U.S. Department of Veterans Affairs (VA).
+Asbestos has been linked to mesothelioma and other cancers.
+Millions of people — including many U.S. veterans — were exposed to asbestos.
+Today, veterans with asbestos-caused cancers may be able to get medical care and benefits from the U.S. Department of Veterans Affairs (VA), as well as private compensation.

 Get a FREE Veterans Packet